deveshjain0/datahub-learn/network-documentation/avalanche/tutorials/dapp-tutorials/avalanche-DAO.md

     }
 ```

-Until this step our DAO contract looks like this:
+Until this step, our DAO contract looks like this:

 ```solidity
 // SPDX-License-Identifier: GPL-3.0